GiraffeName/firm_website/blogposts.md

 #### Stress Factors = (tan φ) / (tan θ) + \[C - ψt * γw * (tan φ)] / \[γr * H * (sin θ) * (cos θ)]
 Basically, the resistance factor is the soil's resistance to shear and the driving factor is the forces that will cause the soil to shear.
 Let's break that down a bit.

 - φ is internal angle of friction in degrees.
 This is determined by laboratory testing of different soil types and consistencies, and tells at at what angle the soil will shear.
-[This site](http://www.geotechdata.info/parameter/cohesion.html) is an example of these tested values.
 - θ is hillslope in degrees.
 Hillslope determines the amount of shear stress and resisting forces, and we can get the data from a digital elevation model (DEM) that has been processed to calculate slope or relief.
 - C is soil cohesion (Pa = kg/m/s^2) which varies depending on the type of soil.
 For example, silty or clayey soils are more cohesive than gravelly soils.
 - ψt is pressure head (m); h/cosθ which is the height of the water table.